iai-hrc/ha-vid/ActionSegmentation/README.md

 The models and scripts of [MS-TCN](https://github.com/yabufarha/ms-tcn), [DTGRM](https://github.com/redwang/DTGRM), and [BCN](https://github.com/MCG-NJU/BCN) are stored in subfolders `ms-tcn`, `DTGRM`, and `BCN`.

 ## Checkpoints

-We provide the pretrained best checkpoints for each model in the folder `checkpoints`.
+We provide the pretrained checkpoints for each model in the our DropBox, please go to folder `PretrainedCheckpoints`, download the checkpoints in `ActionSegmentation` folder and put them in the `checkpoints` folder here.

 ## Citation
 If you find our code useful, please cite our paper.